charlierm/Grapefruit/doc/index.rst

 Manipulation methods
 --------------------

-The manipulations methods let you create a new color by changing an existing color properties.
+The manipulations methods let you create a new Colour by changing an existing Colour properties.

 .. note::

-   The methods **do not** modify the current Color instance.
+   The methods **do not** modify the current Colour instance.
 They create a new instance or a tuple of new instances with the specified modifications.

-.. automethod:: Color.ColorWithAlpha
+.. automethod:: Colour.ColourWithAlpha

-.. automethod:: Color.ColorWithWhiteRef
+.. automethod:: Colour.ColourWithWhiteRef

-.. automethod:: Color.ColorWithHue
+.. automethod:: Colour.ColourWithHue

-.. automethod:: Color.ColorWithSaturation
+.. automethod:: Colour.ColourWithSaturation

-.. automethod:: Color.ColorWithLightness
+.. automethod:: Colour.ColourWithLightness

-.. automethod:: Color.DarkerColor
+.. automethod:: Colour.DarkerColour

-.. automethod:: Color.LighterColor
+.. automethod:: Colour.LighterColour

-.. automethod:: Color.Saturate
+.. automethod:: Colour.Saturate

-.. automethod:: Color.Desaturate
+.. automethod:: Colour.Desaturate

-.. automethod:: Color.WebSafeDither
+.. automethod:: Colour.WebSafeDither